C-FWES/twin-prime-conjecture/README.md

 # twin-prime-conjecture
-Implementation of the twin prime conjecture in python 3.
+Implementation of the twin prime conjecture in python 3 jupyter notebook.